ozonechainofficial/Ozone-Chain-Validator-Node/README.md

 ## 📎 License

-This project is not open source; all rights and copyrights are reserved.
+Copyright © 2025 Ozone Automation Technology Inc. All rights reserved.
+This project is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use is strictly prohibited without written permission from Ozone Automation Technology Inc.

 ---